-A Blown Out Sneaker, An Injured Superstar, And A Night To Forget For Nike
+A Blown-Out Sneaker, An Injured Superstar And A Night To Forget For Nike

 Nike's markets are so global and its products are so diversified that it's unlikely the sad fate of one shoe will have a meaningful impact on sales.

 But then there's the young man who was wearing those shoes — Zion Williamson.
-Possessing a unique combination of leaping ability, power, speed and basketball IQ, he is widely expected to be the first selection in June's NBA draft.
+Possessing a unique combination of leaping ability, power, speed and basketball IQ, he is widely expected to be the No. 1 pick in June's NBA draft.

 At a mere 18 years old, his skills, athletic ability and court demeanor are already being compared to LeBron James'.
-Companies will be vying fiercely to sign him to a multi-million-dollar shoe deal.
-And when he plays his first NBA game later this year, millions of people will be watching; many will looking at the brand of sneakers he's wearing.
+Companies will be vying fiercely to sign him to a multimillion-dollar shoe deal.
+And when he plays his first NBA game, likely later this year, millions of people will be watching; many will be looking at the brand of sneakers he's wearing.

-Nike had better hope the memories of what happened 33 seconds into the North Carolina game don't stay top of mind for Zion Williamson.
+Nike had better hope the memories of what happened 33 seconds into the North Carolina game don't stay top of mind for Williamson.